Joshmh7128/GODWALKER-Public/Assets/DynamicBone/ReadMe.txt

 - Height
   The height of the capsule, including two half-spheres, will be scaled by the transform's scale.

+- Radius 2
+  The other radius of the capsule.
+0 means same as Radius.

 - Direction
   The axis of the capsule's height.